galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 - How to save your model results into a Galaxy history?
 - How to share your results?
 objectives:
-- Learn to use Galaxy Climate JupyterLab for setting up CLM-FATES
+- Motivation for using the Galaxy Climate JupyterLab for CLM-FATES.
+- Setting up CLM-FATES case with Galaxy Climate JupyterLab.
 - Running CLM-FATES in Galaxy for single-point locations where in-situ measurements are available.
-- Analyzing CLM-FATES output and comparing it with observations.
+- Analyzing CLM-FATES results.
-- Sharing results from the simulations along with corresponding in-situ data.
+- Sharing CLM-FATES simulations.
-- Composing, executing and publishing the corresponding Galaxy workflow.
+- Composing, executing and publishing the corresponding Jupyter notebook.
 time_estimation: 12H
 key_points:
 - Galaxy Climate JupyterLab
 - CLM-FATES
 - Model analysis
-- Comparison with observations.
 contributors:
 - annefou